pranav-1-6/ASR_Wav2Vec2_XLSR_Implementaion_Hindi/README.md

 # ASR_Wav2Vec2_XLSR_Implementaion_Hindi
 Speech2Text for Hindi Language

+XLSR Wav2Vec2.0 is a groundbreaking pretrained model designed for self-supervised speech representation learning.

 We have used multilingual pre-trained wav2vec 2.0 (XLSR) model for the ASR of Hindi Language:

 Model | Architecture | Hours | Languages | Datasets | Model